 Parents help in many other practical and creative ways and are encouraged to participate in all aspects of school life.
 We also very much appreciate help from parents in accompanying classes on educational visits, and with supervision at swimming lessons.

-We hold consultation evenings with parents each term, when there is an opportunity for you to discuss your child's progress and targets in detail with their teacher.
+We hold consultation evenings with parents in the Autumn and Spring terms, when there is an opportunity for you to discuss your child's progress and targets in detail with their teacher.
 A written progress report is sent to parents at the end of each school year.

 If you wish to see your class teacher at another time, please phone or visit the office in order to make an appointment or perhaps a number and time to phone which is mutually convenient.